 Your hero should take the lead in the final act.
 Which brings me to my final tip…

 Throughout a story, protagonists should transform into new, better versions of themselves.
 It’s not enough that they conquer the Big Bad.
 They should also prove that they’ve earned their victory.
 So while they’re vanquishing that diabolical villain they should also defeat their inner demons as well!
 That’s how you make a dynamic character!

 Okay, there are a few tips to help you write a perfect ending.
 Remember, the ending is the most important part of your story.
 Don’t screw it up.
 Otherwise, you’ve wasted everyone’s time.
 Don’t do that!

 So, uh… That’s pretty much it.

-Story Engineeing by Larry Brooks – This is one of my go-to books when it comes to all things plot related.
+Story Engineering by Larry Brooks is a go-to resource when it comes to all things plot related.
 Larry Brooks gives you practical, actionable advice on how to structure your story.
-I can’t recomend it enough.
-Full transperancy- I get a little commission if you use that link.
+I can’t recommend it enough.

 The Payoff- KM Allan